yosanyu/GoHomeCountdown/README.md

 # GoHomeCountdown
-## What is this?
+## Overview
-This is used to count down how much time is left until the end of the workday.
-If the end of the workday is reached, a reminder will notify you to clock out.
+This application counts down the remaining time until the end of the workday.
+When the workday concludes, a reminder will notify you to clock out.

-## Support Language
+## Supported Languages
-English
+### English
-简体中文
+### 简体中文
-繁體中文
+### 繁體中文
-日本語
+### 日本語

-## What packages need to be installed?
-Refer to the requirements.txt.

-## How will I be notified to clock out?
+## Required Packages
+Please refer to the `requirements.txt` file for the list of packages to be installed.

+## Notification Mechanism
-The go_home_clock_in function will automatically open a webpage (you can modify the _URL content if your company’s clock-in system is web-based).
+1. The `go_home_clock_in` function will: Automatically open a webpage (you can modify the `_URL` variable if your company’s clock-in system is web-based).
-The taskbar will flash if the window is not in the foreground.
+2. Flash the taskbar if the window is not in the foreground.
-A notification will be sent as long as Windows notifications are not disabled.

-## What can I expand its functionality?
-### Example
+3. Send a notification, provided that Windows notifications are enabled.

+## Expanding Functionality
+### Suggestions for Additional Features
-Use the winreg package to set the program to start automatically when the computer boots up.
+1. You can use the `winreg` package to set the program to start automatically when the computer boots up.

-## What if I want to automate the clocking out process?
+2. Automatically shut down your computer when receiving a notification.
+3. Add support for additional languages.

+## Automating the Clocking Out Process
-You can modify the contents of the go_home_clock_in function according to your needs.
+You can modify the contents of the `go_home_clock_in` function to suit your specific needs or customize it based on your ideas.

+## Changing Clock-In Hours
-## How do I change the clock-in hours?
+To change the clock-in hours, modify the value of `_HOURS`.
-Modify the value of _HOURS.
-If you need to use minutes, you will also need to modify any references to _HOURS.
+If you need to include minutes, ensure you also update any references to `_HOURS` accordingly.

 # Display:
+The following images illustrate several situations of the application:

 ![](example1.PNG)
 ![](example2.PNG)
 ![](example3.PNG)